Handy Nail Polish Remover Hacks (That Have Nothing to Do With Your Nails)

-If you’ve only been using nail polish remover on your nails, you’re only tapping a fraction of its potential!
-Here are 14 brilliant ways to put nail polish remover to work all around the house.
+If you’ve only been using nail polish remover on your manicure, you’re tapping just a fraction of its potential.

-Superglue will stick tenaciously to just about anything, including your skin.
+Permanent adhesive will stick tenaciously to just about anything—including your skin.
 And trying to peel it off your fingers can actually cause skin damage.
 Instead, soak a cotton ball with acetone-based nail polish remover and hold it on the skin until the glue dissolves.

 If the ink stains on your skin won’t come off with soap and water, they are probably not water-soluble.
 Try using nail polish remover instead.
 Take a cotton ball and wipe the affected areas with the solution.
 Once the ink stains are gone, wash skin with soap and water.
-Nail polish remover can also eliminate ink stains on the drum of your clothes dryer.
-Another stain remover is toothpaste.
-Learn 20 unexpected ways you can use toothpaste besides for brushing your teeth.
+Nail polish remover can also eliminate ink stains on the drum of your clothes dryer!

 Scraping price stickers from glass objects can be messy, and it often leaves behind a gummy adhesive that attracts dirt and is sticky to the touch.
 Remove the stickers and clean up the residual glue by wiping the area with acetone-based nail polish remover.
 The same method can be used for removing stickers and sticky residue from metal surfaces.